 In the rich conversation that ensued, participants discussed these questions and raised additional questions relevant to their specific concerns.
 At one point, the conversation focused on whether teaching the novel in the English high school classroom is still a relevant practice, or whether it has become outdated given that many college writing programs de-prioritize literary analysis.
 At another point, the discussion centered on exploring the role of scaffolding activities in helping students grow as writers over time.
 A major highlight of the conversation was when we began discussing the important question of how we writing instructors can stop perpetuating white language supremacy, such as by implementing innovative curricular design and alternative evaluation methods.
 Everyone in attendance expressed a commitment to meeting this objective by honoring their students' diverse home languages and unique forms of expression.
 However, several participants also acknowledged that they face several constraints in achieving this goal.
 For example, they might be compelled by district-wide requirements to assign texts from the Western literary canon when designing their curricula.
 Or they might feel pressured to teach writing skills that are rewarded on college-entrance and college-readiness standardized tests (like the SAT and AP Literature exam).
 Or they might have limited time as instructors to evaluate forms of writing that deviate from non-traditional Western forms.
 It was highly encouraging to brainstorm strategies for overcoming these challenges so as to affirm the various language uses and habits of our diverse student bodies.

+Overall, I am grateful to have had the opportunity to be in community with fellow writing educators and learn about the rewards and challenges that come with working in educational settings that differ from my own.
+It was inspiring to know that despite our differences, we all share a passion for helping students develop their unique voices.
 I'm thrilled to announce that today is the official publication date for Latino Literature: An Encyclopedia for Students (edited by Christina Soto van der Plas and Lacie Rae Buckwalter Cunningham, published by ABC-Clio), a new resource that provides an essential overview of the major literary works produced by Latinx authors alongside related thematic concepts.
 I contributed an entry to this encyclopedia in which I discuss the life and works of Los Angeles-based Chicano author/activist Luis Javier Rodriguez, whose memoir Always Running: La Vida Loca, Gang Days in L.A.
 (1993) was the focus of my first essay of literary criticism.
 If you would like to read more about how Rodriguez uses his writings (which include memoirs, poetry collections, and short stories) to reduce gang violence, build Chicanx community and identity, and support at-risk youth, click here to download the full copy of my entry.

 I am thrilled to announce that my latest article has been published in the winter 2023 edition of College Literature: A Journal of Critical Literary Studies.
 I first presented the initial ideas for this essay at the 2018 American Literature Association Convention during a panel sponsored by the Circle of Asian American Literary Studies on "Refugee Counternarratives."
 It is particularly gratifying for me to see this article in print after spending many years developing and fine-tuning its central argument.